dipeshjoshi4/myReact/README.md

 <img src="./React By Udemy/Notes-photo/react-state-mechanisam-62-p2.png" width="550" title="hover text">
 <img src="./React By Udemy/Notes-photo/react-state-mechanisam-62-p3.png" width="550" title="hover text">
 <img src="./React By Udemy/Notes-photo/react-state-mechanisam-62-p4.png" width="550" title="hover text">

+- we dont manipulate dom directly react is declartive. if that is case then how we data and UI chnage for some event and some click

+- we all know answer is state but here we derived answer from another principal

+- so react re-rednering means call react component function again

+- so react re-rendering make a new updateded view each time

+- react preserve components state so time to time reredner does not effect

+- state is update -> component re-render. so when any event click in view .we update state with set function

+- so states change reredner componenet

+- so mechanicas of state is clear i hope.so whenever we want to update component view we update component state

+- so thats why there is say that "react reacts to state chnages by re-rendering the UI"

 </details>